Content on this page requires a newer version of Adobe Flash Player.

 Criteria

-Character should be all original and unique.
+Character should be original.

-All symbols should be titled appropriately with character name and body part such as : "Smiley-rightleg"
+All symbols should be titled appropriately with character name and body part such as, "Smiley-rightleg"

-Your character should be solid with no transparent parts.
+Character should be solid with no transparent parts.
 Make sure you paint the eyes white!

-Character parts for ideas and reference here.
+Character parts for reference.

 "Flash Characters" - click on link for full screen view